The agency that oversees the state’s 911 system and poison control centers has both too much money and not nearly enough.

 State budget writers have plans to allocate around $110 million to the Commission on State Emergency Communications (CSEC).
 Agency officials say they need at least $38 million more to update their antiquated 911 system and avoid shuttering two of the state’s six poison control centers.

 Such tussles over funding happen in every legislative session.
-The twist in this case: The state is ...
+The twist in this case: The state is sitting on more ...